opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Access to the metadata of the portal itself would be a sound option for the most technical users of the open data platform.
 They would however most likely need to host CKAN, or at least be familiar with its schema, to make use of such data.
 A compromise option, such as static snapshots of the API, could be another strategy to pursue in the future.

-In the meantime, we recommend the Cards option with Open Graph support for non-technical users, and the Widget that uses JavaScript for rendering content for technical users.
+In the meantime, we recommend that *opendata.swiss* content is embedded externally using the [JavaScript Widget](#widget).